Cathy Brett BA(Hons) RegMBACP

 - Panic disorder

 - Physical abuse

 I work with clients in person, for a 60 minute session, on a weekly basis.

-I charge £45 a session.
+I charge £55 a session.
 I offer a limited number of reduced fee spaces for clients on lower incomes.
 Currently, I have no reduced fee sessions available.